Organizational Systems Learning Models

 Hybrid Online Learning Model

 OLT's hybrid degree programs combine online learning with periodic in-person conferences, intensives, and classes where you can earn your MA or PhD in Organizational Systems.
-This low-residency model offers the flexibility to tailor coursework to your individual interests and to integrate your studies with your busy professional schedule and requires participation in two five-day residential conferences per year.
+This low-residency model offers the flexibility to tailor coursework to your individual interests and to integrate your studies with your busy professional schedule.
+It requires participation in two five-day residential conferences per year.

 Faculty mentoring and cohort learning is a distinguishing feature of our approach.
 When you begin your studies, you will be assigned a Faculty Mentor, who supports you in the achievement of your goals, provides a connection to your chosen discipline, connects you with other faculty, and works with your academic advisor and Academic Services Coordinator to ensure your academic needs and expectations are fulfilled.